Government information publication guide

-- Collection management - the Museum maintains and develops the largest natural history and cultural collection in Australia with over 21 million registered items or lots,
+- Collection management - the AM maintains and develops the largest natural history and cultural collection in Australia, with over 21 million registered items or lots

-- Scientific research - the Museum undertakes scientific research on its collection of objects and in the field to expand our understanding of the biota and indigenous cultures of Australia and the Pacific region, and
+- Scientific research - the AM undertakes scientific research on its collection of objects and coordinates expeditions in the field to expand our understanding of the biota and indigenous cultures of Australia and the Pacific region, and

-- Public programs - the Museum presents a wide array of exhibitions, programs and events to raise community awareness of the biota and indigenous cultures of Australia and the Pacific region.
+- Public programs - the AM presents a wide array of exhibitions, programs and events to raise community awareness of the biota and First Nations cultures of Australia and the Pacific region.

-The Australian Museum is a statutory body governed by Board of Trustees established under the Australian Museum Trust Act 1975.
+The AM is a statutory body governed by a Board of Trustees established under the Australian Museum Trust Act 1975.

-The objectives of the Act are to propogate knowledge about the natural environment of Australia and to increase that knowledge, particularly in the natural sciences of biology, anthropology and geology.
+The objectives of the Act are to propagate knowledge about the natural environment of Australia and to increase that knowledge, particularly in the natural sciences of biology, anthropology and geology.

-The Museum is principally funded by the NSW Government operating through Communities NSW.
-All officers and employees of the Museum are appointed or employed under the Public Sector Management Act 2002.
+All employees of the AM are appointed or employed under the Public Sector Management Act 2002.

 A large body of official inward and outward correspondence from 1837 onwards is held and the majority of this is indexed.
 In addition the Archives also holds Minute Books, reports, files, exhibition files, research notes and papers, news cuttings, photographs, drawings and illustrations, material archives, maps, plans, and publications.